 Sentiment Rating

-An AI-generated sentiment score helps identify whether a caller was positive, neutral, or upset.
+An AI-generated score indicating whether the caller was positive, neutral, or upset.

 Call Recording